youwen5/site/README.md

 pnpm preview
 ```

+## Adding posts

+To add posts, create a directory in `/blog`.
+The top level subdirectories should be the year, but there's no hard rules on what the rest of the subdirectories will be.
+The blog will build itself based on the file structure in `/blog/[year]/**`, and posts will be located wherever there exists `content.md` + `post.toml` files.
+Check `post.schema.json` for the specification of the `post.toml` format.
+Finally, you can add a `.blogignore` file to any directory in `/blog` to exclude it from static rendering (useful for work-in-progress blog posts).

 ## License

 The website's source code is licensed under the [MIT License](LICENSE).
 The contents of my blog are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).